 Co-Founder, Director and Vice-Chair, ChildObesity180

-- Associate Professor of Public Health and Family Medicine, Tufts University School of Medicine
+Associate Professor of Public Health and Community Medicine, Tufts University School of Medicine

 Dr. Economos is involved in national obesity and public health activities and has served on four National Academies of Sciences, Engineering, and Medicine committees where she is currently Vice Chair of the Roundtable on Obesity Solutions and the Committee on an Evidence Framework for Obesity Prevention Decision-Making.
 In addition, she serves on the American Heart Association’s Nutrition Council on Lifestyle and Cardiometabolic Health.
 Dr. Economos received a Bachelor of Science from Boston University, a Master of Science in Applied Physiology and Nutrition from Columbia University and a doctorate in Nutritional Biochemistry from Tufts University.